microsoft/debug-adapter-protocol/overview.md

 ## <a name="How_it_works" class="anchor"></a>How it works

-The following sections explains the interaction between a development tool (e.g. IDE or editor) and a debug adapter.
+The following sections explain the interaction between a development tool (e.g. IDE or editor) and a debug adapter.
 This should not only help when implementing the Debug Adapter Protocol in a debug adapter, but also when _hosting_ the protocol in a development tool (sometimes also called "host" or "client").

 ### Debug Session Start